bitbart/illum-lang/README.md

 # ILLUM: an Intermediate-Level Language for the UTXO Model

-The project implements a compiler from the HeLLUM contract langauge to the ILLUM intermediate language.
+The project implements a compiler from the HeLLUM contract language to the ILLUM intermediate language.
-HeLLUM is a subset of Solidity that is suitable to be executed on UTXO blockchains.
+HeLLUM is a subset of Solidity that is suitable to be executed on UTXO blockchains like Cardano.

 For example, the following is an [Auction contract](test/auction.hll) in HeLLUM:
 ```